 Marlene Rose was born in New York with art all around her.
 Her mother was a painter and her father a sculptor of found objects.
-Educated at Promfret School in Connecticut, she her exploration of visual mediums at Tulane University in New Orleans.
+Educated at Promfret School in Connecticut, she continued her exploration of visual mediums at Tulane University in New Orleans.
 Here she came into her own as an artist, developing her unique style.
-She went on to graduate school at California College of the Arts and Crafts in Oakland, CA. She even found time for a Summer Program at Philchuck Glass School in Seattle, Washington, the birthplace and epicenter of the Art Glass Movement.
+She went on to graduate school at California College of the Arts and Crafts in Oakland, CA. She even found time for a Summer Program at Pilchuck Glass School in Seattle, Washington, the birthplace and epicenter of the Art Glass Movement.
 She has since traveled extensively throughout Europe, the Middle East, South America, Africa and the Caribbean gaining even more influences and ideas for her work.

 Marlene Rose's sculptures in glass are modern works of art that resonate with references and allusions to other cultures and civilizations.
 Rose is one of those rare artists who has discovered a profound way to connect the past and the present.
 Her work has an immediacy that transcends time and space.
 To be in the presence of her work is to feel connected to a continuum that started thousands of years ago on earth and millions of light years ago in the universe.

 Her sculptures are endowed with an inner light that is a function of not only how they are made but also of her particular affinity for the medium of glass.
 Over time Rose has developed a vocabulary that is referential as well as abstract and the combination allows viewers access to a language that becomes their own.